Breast Reconstruction Tallahassee

-Breast Reconstruction that uses a tissue flap from another area of the body typically comes from the abdomen (often called a TRAM flap or DIEP flap) or the back (often called a Latissimus Dorsi flap).
+Breast Reconstruction that uses a tissue flap from another area of the body typically comes from the abdomen (often called a TRAM flap) or the back (often called a Latissimus Dorsi flap).
 Like an implant, this procedure can be done at the time of the mastectomy or years later.

 This form of reconstruction typically requires a longer recovery time.
 However, the final result is often a more natural look.
 For example, the tissue will fluctuate with weight, whereas an implant stays the same size.